leninepestana/dscatalog-database-queries/backend/README.md

 # 03-30 Introducing the solved challenge

-# 05-22 Preparing the End of Chapter 3 DSCatalog
+# 05-22 Preparing DSCatalog from the End of Chapter 3

 # 05-25 Disclaimer - notices about DSCatalog